Friday, August 11, 2023

 It's so easy to take for granted the prairies and views we see as we hike.
 A group like Friends of the Blufflands definitely makes that magic happen through informed decision making, careful research, applied scientific knowledge, hours and hours and hours of hard work and dedication.
 I invite everyone to support groups like this through donations or volunteering.

-And, of course, after going on this guided hike that was so beautiful and informative, we Drifters did an Amble* there as soon as we could.
+And, of course, after going on this guided hike that was so beautiful and informative, I guided a gentle Amble hike there as soon as I could.
 It is a fantastic hike that is great for kids and adults.
 And for those that want more mileage, continuing on the Vista trail brings you to additional prairies along this "string of pearls" prairie hike.
 Read on for the hike deets.

 THE HIKE